 - Graduate with the skills to diagnose and treat musculoskeletal injuries

-- Experience a variety of settings on placement such as hospitals with orthopedic consultants, GP practices, the Ministry of Defense, private sport rehabilitation and physiotherapy clinics
+- Experience a variety of settings on placement such as professional sports clubs, hospitals with orthopedic consultants, GP practices, the Ministry of Defence, private sport rehabilitation and physiotherapy clinics

 This is for you if...

 You have a keen interest in sports and physical activity